SharkSnack/shiren-4/content/system/expert-badges.md

 |-|-|
 |Clear with 999,999 Gitan!|Clear a dungeon with <span class="tealText">999,999</span> Gitan!|

-Withdraw 999,999 Gitan from your bank account and clear a dungeon that allows carry-in items.<br/>If challenging it in a dungeon that doesn't allow carry-in items, you'll need to steal from shops<br/>and make it a point to hunt Froggos, Gitan Mamels, and Ultra Gazers.
+Withdraw 999,999 Gitan from your bank account and clear a dungeon that allows carry-in items.<br/>If challenging it in a dungeon that doesn't allow carry-in items, you'll need to steal from shops<br/>and make it a point to hunt Froggos, Gitan Mamels, and Cash Gazers.

 ### 3 Allies